 It turns out Wenatchee has lots to offer all year long.
 Here’s your seasonal family fun guide to our state’s apple capital.

 Yes, you can pick apples in western Washington.
 But why wouldn’t you want to head out over the mountains to pick the fruit from the self-proclaimed “Apple Capital of the World”?
 (Plus, it has sun, remember?)
 Some 68 percent of the world’s apples are grown in Washington state, and Wenatchee played a vital role in pioneering the state’s apple industry, opening its first orchard in 1884.

 Between Cashmere and Wenatchee, fourth-generation farm Stutzman Ranch is an easy stop.
-Pick Gala, Fuji and Golden Delicious apples for $.65 a pound.
-(The ranch also has U-pick peaches, nectarines, grapes, pluots and cherries in the summer.)
-If you’re willing to drive another 40 minutes, head north to Orondo’s Lone Pine Fruit and Espresso, on Hwy.
-97 near Chelan.
+Pick Gala, Fuji and Golden Delicious apples, and varieties of pears — sometimes for less than a dollar a pound.
+The ranch also has U-pick peaches, nectarines, grapes, pluots and cherries in the summer.
+If you’re willing to drive another 40 minutes, head north to Orondo’s Lone Pine Fruit and Espresso, on Highway 97 near Chelan.
 This fun and funky spot has pies, deli food, ice cream and coffee (as well as outdoor seating); U-pick apple varieties include Pink Lady, Honeycrisp, Granny Smith, Ambrosia and Fuji.

 Winter: Big powder, small crowds at Mission Ridge